dontnod/web-app-starter/README.md

 # Setup the starter

 ## Setup the Client
-For details on setting up and running the client, see the [Client documentation](/client/README.md)
+For details on setting up and running the client, see the [Client documentation](/src/Client/README.md)

-## Setup the Service
+## Setup the API
-For details on setting up and running the service, see the [Service documentation](/service/DNE.Todo.API/README.md)
+For details on setting up and running the service, see the [Service documentation](/src/Api/README.md)

 # Docker
 Create a `.env` file at the root of the project and populate it with the following values to configure your environment: